When Can You Tap The Building Fund?

 Faith pledge drives are similar to special offerings, however, there is usually a better written record of what was promised to motivate the pledge.
 The donation receipts are also part of the record.
 It is possible to write a donation receipt that gives the church some leeway on spending the funds for similar purposes, but that apparently was not done here.

 The memorial donations probably represent the greatest “wiggle room” in terms of abstract legal principles, as it is the donors, not the family, that have the right to set restrictions.
+Potentially, these funds are not even restricted.
 A good question is whether the obituary said: (1) please make memorial donations to First Church or (2) please make memorial donations to First Church for its building fund.

 Legal “wiggle room” aside, the memorial donations are probably the last source the church would want to tap without explicit permission from the family.
 The reason is that a decedent’s family is the most likely candidate to object if memorial funds given for their loved one are not being used as they had expected.
 In the case of memorial funds, issues of grief get intertwined with the question of how to use funds.
 Grief is a powerful emotion.

 The interest earned in eight years on the building fund is a reasonable fund to tap for the renovation expense.
 The argument can be made that the interest has accumulated in the fund because of a board designation, not because of a donor designation.
-That distinction (coupled with the fact that it normally would not be that difficult to get a “cy pres” determination approving the use of building fund earnings for building upkeep and repairs) should give the board some sense of comfort in tapping the earnings.
+That distinction (coupled with the fact that it normally would not be that difficult to get a “cy pres” determination approving the use of building fund earnings for the renovation of rented offices) should give the board some sense of comfort in tapping the earnings.

-Even though cy pres may require both attorney general approval and court approval at the state level, it is commonly pursued and frequently granted.
-You would not want to pursue cy pres for a couple of thousand dollars, but you would go that route if you wanted to free up a substantial sum of Ten Thousand or more.
+Even though cy pres may require court approval and/or attorney general approval at the state level, it is commonly pursued and frequently granted.
+You might not want to pursue cy pres for a couple of thousand dollars, but you would pursue that route if you wanted to free up a substantial sum of Ten Thousand or more.

 A temptation to be avoided is for the church to borrow from the building fund for a non building fund purpose.
 This is really a new issue for churches and it is important to understand that legal norms do change over time.
 In the era when churches and charities never failed and the economy always went up, debt was considered a tool, not a risk.